Our vision for students is:

 Rooted Student Group

 Rooted provides an amazing opportunity to share and learn together with other students more about Jesus.
 It is a place where honest and informal discussions and questions are always welcome.
 We meet every Sunday evening to encourage and challenge one another in our faith.
 As well as the helpful bible studies, we also make time for food, fun and laughter!
-Rooted really is a great place to share life with one another at university, build friendships and start the week with our eyes on Jesus!Jonathan Burton, 2nd year Physicist
+Rooted really is a great place to share life with one another at university, build friendships and help us keep our eyes on Jesus!Jonathan Burton, Physics student

 Got some questions you really want answered?
 Or do you just want someone to give you a bit of a helping hand?
 Meeting up with an older Christian to chat (usually over coffee), look at the Bible and pray together – it’s a great way to get to know an older Christian, and learn lots at the same time.

 One-to-ones have been especially helpful to me as a new Christian, because they allow you to study the Bible in depth and discuss exactly how it applies to your life.
 They also provide great friends who act as role models of mature faith.
-On top of all that, they’re encouraging, edifying and one of the best, most enjoyable ways to get to know and love Jesus more and more!Imogen Prasad, 3rd year Medic
+On top of all that, they’re encouraging, edifying and one of the best, most enjoyable ways to get to know and love Jesus more and more!Imogen Prasad, Medical student

 Serving at Church